-Following a successful application all students complete a Pre-Acceptance Medical Questionnaire which is returned to the Occupational Health Department, the information provided having been checked and countersigned by their GP.
-It is requested that completed questionnaires are returned within 4 weeks [or 2 weeks during clearing].
-All medical and personal information is held in confidence by the Occupational Health service and reviewed by experienced Occupational Health professionals to decide whether, on the basis of the information provided, the student would be able to fulfil the competencies of their chosen course.
-All students applying for the BMidwif (Hons) programme are required by the Department of Health [DoH] to also undergo Blood Borne Virus screening.
-Detailed information and links to the relevant DoH documents is contained in the University 'blood born virus' document.
+Following a successful application all students complete a Pre-Acceptance Medical Questionnaire which is returned to the Occupational Health Department having been checked and countersigned by their GP.
+All such forms are screened to decide whether, on the basis of the information provided, the student would be able to fulfil the competencies of their chosen course.

-Examples of the impairment needing careful assessment to ensure safe nursing and midwifery practice include:
+Examples of impairment needing careful assessment to ensure safe pharmaceutical practice include: